elvisimprsntr/imapfilter-ifttt/README.md

-ifttt-imapfilter
+imapfilter-ifttt
 ================

-Ifttt-imapfilter is a simple self hosted method for implementing IFTTT functions without having to relinquish your credentials to a company with unknown origin or intentions.
+imapfilter-ifttt is a simple self hosted method for implementing IFTTT functions without having to relinquish your credentials to a company with unknown origin or intentions.

 About
 -----

-Ifttt-imapfilter example Lua script is just that.
+imapfilter-ifttt example Lua script is just that.
 No more, no less.
 It is not a long term development project.
 I specifically did not use any non-standard libraries (XML parsers, table manipulation, etc.) to keep it as lightweight as possible.
 Also, unlike other interpreted script languages (Ruby, Perl, Python, etc), Lua does not have very good package management system.
 Often one must pull packages from multiple sources, or compile from source.

 I have a home automation and home security system, but I also have a few cloud connected devices which do not support one of the well accepted HA protocols or do not have a public API, but those devices do have basic email, SMS, or mobile push notification capability.